lpnh/dotfiles/src/os/installation.md

 passwd
 ```

-## Adding a User
+## Creating New User

-To add a user with sudo privileges:
+To create new user, adding it to the `wheel` group:

 ```sh
 useradd -m -G wheel <username>